ParthGoswami9/Coredata/README.md

 /---Working---/

-Just click on plus Button and Akert will Popup just Feelup the deyails and it will Displau=y in Table view.
+Just click on plus Button and Alert will Popup just Feelup the details and it will Display in Table view.